Two WW2 soldiers - one French, one German - united in will to remember

 "The approach to Falaise was horrendous.
 They were all around us with their tanks, especially their planes, they just didn't let up," said Boerner.
 "There were bodies everywhere ... there were 10,000 dead on the approach to Falaise."

-Hungry, lice-ridden and demoralized, Boerner and his comrades from dispersed German units rifled the pockets of dead soldiers for cigarettes or food.
+Hungry, lice-ridden and demoralised, Boerner and his comrades from dispersed German units rifled the pockets of dead soldiers for cigarettes or food.

 "We had nothing left.
 Our uniforms were dirty, in tatters ...
 How were we going to get out of this?"